bartificer/programming-by-stealth/docs/_tidbits/tidbit17c-docker-github-actions.md

  200:49   error  Did you really mean 'intial'?
 Vale.Spelling
 ```

 `intial` and `speically` are probably typos, while `cybersecurity` is just jargon.
-We can lookup the line number in the specified file (line 200 in tidbit14.md for `intial`) and decide if it's a true typo, and fix it, or it is actually jargon.
-In that case, the word can be added to the `.github/styles/config/vocabularies/PBS/accept.txt` file and Vale will treat it as correct.
+We can look up the line number in the specified file (line 200 in tidbit14.md for `intial`) and decide if it's a true typo, and fix it, or it is actually jargon.
+In that case, the word can be added to the `.github/styles/config/vocabularies/PBS/accept.txt` file, and Vale will treat it as correct.

-Now run the `make lint` command again and the number of errors should be less than before.
+Now run the `make lint` command again, and the number of errors should be less than before.
 Personally, I find it a joyous game to bring the errors down as much as possible.

 ### Installing in the Image